dpeterka/slack-history/README.md

 ## How It Works

 1. **Scheduler** - Runs the job at the configured time (or immediately if `RUN_ONCE=true`)
-2. **RSS Parser** - Fetches historical events from the configured RSS feed(s)
+2. **RSS Parser** - Fetches historical events and fun holidays from configured RSS feeds
+3. **Holiday Filter** - Filters out serious/political holidays, keeping only fun ones
-3. **LLM Selector** - Sends events to Claude AI to select the most interesting ones based on:
+4. **LLM Selector** - Sends events to Claude AI to select the most interesting ones based on:
    - Historical significance
    - Rarity or uniqueness
    - General audience interest
    - Variety across time periods and categories
-4. **Slack Poster** - Formats and posts the selected events to Slack with rich formatting
+5. **Slack Poster** - Formats and posts the holidays and selected events to Slack with rich formatting

 ## Example Output